fat-panda-club/tip-node/README.md

 * run the script!
 * if no errors, create a crontask to run the script on schedule

-## Create a audit bot user to communicate with panda-bot
+## Create an audit bot user to communicate with panda-bot

 ```
 Creating a Bot account is a pretty straightforward process.